 - Making sure you are fully vaccinated

-- Making sure you take care to avoid others as much as possible if you have COVID-19 symptoms or confirmed COVID-19
+- Making sure you take care to avoid others as much as possible if you have COVID-19 symptoms or a confirmed COVID-19 infection

 - Considering wearing a face covering in crowded or enclosed spaces while infection rates are high